 System Integrator of the Year Award winners announced

-In the summer of 2009, all of the integrators listed in the Control Engineering Automation Integrator Guide , every member of the CSIA (Control System Integrators Association), and all of Control Engineering 'ssystem integrator subscribers were invited to submit essays describingtheir company's system integration achievements in the areas oftechnical expertise, business skills, and customer satisfaction.
-Podcasts explain industry issues and answers from the president of each System Integrator of the Year winner .
+In the summer of 2009, all of the integrators listed in the Control Engineering Automation Integrator Guide, every member of the Control System Integrators Association, and all of Control Engineering’s system integrator subscribers were invited to submit essays describing their achievements in the areas of technical expertise, business skills, and customer satisfaction.

-Here are the details on the 2010 System Integrator of the Year
+Following are a few details on the 2010 System Integrator of the Year winners:

 Mustang Automation & Control (category: above $50 million annual revenue)

 Mustang Automation & Control is the automation business unit of Mustang Engineering, an engineering, procurement, and construction (EPC) management service provider focused on the global oil, gas, chemical, petrochemical, power, and automotive industries.
 Their core automation experience ranges from individual projects to main automation contractor programs for large, multi-EPC projects.

 Interstates Control Systems Inc. (category: $10 – $50 million annual revenue)